-Well, this one has to be on the bucket list.
+This ride has to be on your bucket list.
 It is one of nine Top 100 U.S. climbs located in the Bishop area, and is said to be the highest paved accessible road in California.

-Rock Creek has it all - scenery, challenge and altitude - a must-do bike climb. 👍
+Rock Creek has it all: scenery, challenge and altitude, making it a must-do bike climb. 👍

 The bottom portion of the ride takes us through the northern Owens Valley with great views of the steep and dramatic Eastern Sierra Nevada range to our left for the first five miles of this 20 mile journey.
 Beware that the temperatures during the summer can be stifling.